borenstein-lab/MIMOSA2shiny/docs/input.md

 <h3>Metagenome abundance table</h3>

 A table of functional KEGG Ortholog abundances can be provided instead of *(or in addition to) the taxonomic abundances.
+This table can take two different forms:

-- Total (unstratified) KO abundances: A table of function abundances, as produced from any metagenomic functional annotation pipeline.
+1) **Total KO abundances**: A table of function abundances, as produced from any metagenomic functional annotation pipeline.
 <a href="https://elbo-spice.gs.washington.edu/shiny/MIMOSA2shiny/data/formatExamples/test_kos.txt" target="_blank">Example KO table</a>

-- Taxon-stratified KO abundances: A table of taxon-specific function abundances, which can be produced from HUMAnN2, kraken, or PICRUSt/PICRUSt2.
+2) **Taxon-stratified KO abundances**: A table of taxon-specific function abundances, which can be produced from HUMAnN2, kraken, or PICRUSt/PICRUSt2.
 This must be formatted in the style of the "metagenome contribution table" produced by PICRUSt version 1 or 2 (see [the PICRUSt2 documentation](https://github.com/picrust/picrust2/wiki/Full-pipeline-script)).
 You can also use the "format_humann2_contributions" function in [the mimosa2 package](package.html) to correctly format a HuMAnN2 stratified table.